When a character taps their nose, he or she "knows" something.

 - In the Futurama episode "Spanish Fry", aliens steal Fry's nose.
 Amy asks if they were "little grey dudes with big oval heads," and Fry points to the blank spot in the middle of his face, only for Amy to reply that she "doesn't get that gesture."

-- In a Halloween episode of The Simpsons, when the school is murdering kids and putting them into the lunches.
+- In a Halloween episode when the school is murdering kids and putting them into the lunches.
 Krabappel guesses what happens, Skinner touches his nose, Krabappel laughs and keeps eating.